Assyrians: Religion

 Saint Mary Church: is an ancient Assyrian church located in the city of Urmia, Iran.

+St. Thomas Church, Balowlan, Urmia County, Iran.

 Music

-Traditional clothing may be worn for Assyrian folk dance.

 Assyrian music is a combination of traditional folk music and western contemporary music genres, namely pop and soft rock, but also electronic dance music.
 Instruments traditionally used by Assyrians include the zurna and davula, but has expanded to include guitars, pianos, violins, synthesizers (keyboards and electronic drums), and other instruments.

-Some well known Assyrian singers in modern times are Ashur Bet Sargis, Sargon Gabriel, Evin Agassi, Janan Sawa, Juliana Jendo, and Linda George.
+Some well known Assyrian singers in modern times are Fairuz, Ashur Bet Sargis, Sargon Gabriel, Evin Agassi, Janan Sawa, Juliana Jendo, and Linda George.
 Assyrian artists that traditionally sing in other languages include Melechesh, Timz and Aril Brikha.
 Assyrian-Australian band Azadoota performs its songs in the Assyrian language whilst using a western style of instrumentation.

 The first international Aramaic Music Festival was held in Lebanon in August 2008 for Assyrian people internationally.